(55 quiet-times as at 11/03/18)

 Numbers 23.19 - "God is not a man, so he does not lie.
 He is not human, so he does not change his mind.
 Has he ever spoken and failed to act?
 Has he ever promised and not carried it through?"

 God is not like us in the sense that he does not lie.
 God only speaks truth and God keeps his word.
 What God says will stand forever.
 It doesn't matter what people say or what they think.
 What God says has always happened and always will do.
 The Bible is a unique book in that it has hundreds and hundreds of prophecies (God predictions about the future).
-More than that, all of the prophecies that could have come true have come true simply because they are in the future.
-So the other prophecies that haven't yet happened - but they will.
+More than that, all of the prophecies that could have come true, have come true.
+All of them.
+Exactly.
+One estimate is 500 of the 1000 promises made have come true so far.
+Any prophecies that haven't yet happened yet are because they are for the future - but they will happen.
 We can guarantee that on the basis of who God is (faithful and true) and the fact that the things he said would happen have happened!

 God made many big promises in the Old Testament - to Noah, to Abraham and to David (the one set of promises we don't need to worry about from the Old Testament are the 613 Laws that God gave to Moses - because Jesus said he completed those).
 God has also made other promises about the future of the world, about the truth of Jesus, about Jesus returning as judge, about heaven and hell and many other things.
 Sometimes people around us criticise God or even try and act as experts on what the Bible says.
 But knowledge about something does not mean they understand it.
 People who don't know God can't fully understand who he is like people who do know God.
 We can know about someone's husband or wife but we won't understand them like their husband or wife does.
 It's the same when we know God.
 And when we know God, we know that what God says will happen.
 He is truth.
 When we know that God is truth and that we can trust him, it helps us live with more confidence.
 Things may happen we don't fully understand but God's plans and purposes will come to pass.
 The exciting thing is that as we say yes to God, we get to become part of God's plans and purposes and he will never fail us!